 An FCC approved power increase to 8,000 kilowatts in 1998 extended the station’s signal to include more Brevard County listeners, reaching north to Cocoa and Cocoa Beach, and south to Vero Beach in Indian River County.
 Automated equipment has enabled the station to broadcast 24 hours a day, seven days a week, maximizing the range of audiences served.
-WFIT upgraded its transmitter in 2004 and became the first radio station in Brevard County to broadcast in high definition.
+WFIT upgraded its transmitter in 2004 and became the first radio station in Brevard County to broadcast in HD radio technology.

 In January of 2006, WFIT changed its daytime programming from smooth jazz to “Triple A” (Adult Album Alternative) radio.
 A spinoff from the album-oriented rock format, Triple A’s musical selection tends toward the fringe of mainstream pop and rock as well as many other music genres such as indie rock, alternative rock, jazz, electronic, folk, blues, world and roots music.
 A diverse group of 23 local volunteer show hosts contribute to this mix.
-Additionally, WFIT proudly broadcasts two local, venerable classical music shows: Sonny Marble’s Music at Dusk and Bill Carrigan’s Classics for a Sunday Evening.
+Additionally, WFIT proudly broadcasts two local, venerable classical music shows: Jay Lamy's Mozart's Attic and Bill Carrigan’s Classics for a Sunday Evening.
 Cultural diversity in our programming is evidenced by our C’est La Vie, Roots Rock Reggae and Latin Rhythms shows.